Skip to content

 • avoid excessive pressure

-• work within your capacity
+• work within your own capacity

 Comment